Dominique Moore

-Dominique Moore (born 12 January 1986) is a British actress and writer best known for her roles in BAFTA Winning Horrible Histories, Hotel Trubble and Paddington Green.
+Dominique Moore is a British actress.
+She is best known for her roles in the BAFTA winning Horrible Histories, Hotel Trubble and Paddington Green.
 She starred in Horrible Histories: The Movie and voices the character of Lulu in Disney's Sadie Sparks.

 Moore is a former pupil of Sylvia Young Theatre School.
 The BBC fly-on-the-wall documentary series Paddington Green followed her as she won a scholarship and attended auditions.

 Acting career

 Theatre

 Moore began her acting career appearing in various West End musicals including Oliver!, Hey!
 Mr Producer, Annie and Whistle Down the Wind.
 She played Young Nala in the original cast of The Lion King at the Lyceum Theatre.
 In 2013, Moore played Sinai in Gutted at Theatre Royal Stratford East.

 In 2017, Moore was cast as Lottie alongside David Tennant in Patrick Maber's Don Juan in Soho at Wydnham's Theatre.